hpyhacking/peatio/README.md

 Peatio is a free and open-source crypto currency exchange implementation with the Rails framework and other cutting-edge technology.

 ### Mission

 Our mission is to build the world best open-source crypto currency exchange with a high performance trading engine and safety which can be trusted and enjoyed by users.
 Additionally we want to move the crypto currency exchange technology forward by providing support and add new features.
 We are helping people to build easy their own exchange around the world.

 Help is greatly appreciated, feel free to submit pull-requests or open issues.

+### Things You Should Know ###

+RUNNING A EXCHANGE IS HARD.

+Peatio makes it easier, but running a exchange is still harder than a blog, which you can download the source code and following the guide or even a cool installer and boom!!! a fancy site is there to profit.
+We always prioritize security and speed higher than 1-click setup.
+We split Peatio to many components (processes) so it's flexible to deploy and scalable.

+You must know what you're doing, there's no shortcut.
+We highly recommend you get prepared before continue:

+* Rails knowledge
+* Security sense
+* Basic knowledge on system administration

 ### Features